-Recipe is adapted from Takashi’s noodle by Takashi Yagihashi with some modification.
-Bon Apetit!!
+The recipe is adapted from Takashi’s noodle by Takashi Yagihashi with some modification.
+Bon Appetit!!

 - 1 lb ground pork loin